CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: METHOD

-We apply the training process of semantic \ac{gs} \cite{ye_gaussian_2024} for 3k iterations and obtain a coarse, segmentation-ready scene representation, see Figure \ref{fig:approach}.
-The pre-segmentation step enables each part of the scene to be represented by a semantic class or instance class, depending on the given database.
+The late-stage semantic refinement enables class-consistent labeling of Gaussians while preserving the efficiency and convergence behavior of the original \ac{gs} optimization.
 During pre-extraction, \acp{poi} are selected by class ID (e.g., ``car'', see Fig.~\ref{fig:approach}).
 Images containing the chosen class are retained, and only Gaussians predominantly associated with the selected \ac{poi} are preserved.